 The Theodore Roosevelt has now returned to sea, and the final data offered by the Navy remains at 1,102 cases, with only one reported death.
 Presumably, additional deaths aboard the ship would qualify as a “significant change,” and thus we can assume that, while still tragic, only one person, 41-year-old Chief Petty Officer Charles Robert Thacker Jr., died of the virus.
 The Navy has not disclosed whether Thacker suffered from any underlying health conditions.

 Doing some simple math, COVID-19 aboard the Theodore Roosevelt had a death rate of 0.09 percent, while the estimated death rate for the seasonal flu is 0.1 percent.

 This data point offers incredibly useful insight into how COVID-19 affects a young and healthy population.
 Most enlisted sailors are under 30 years old.

 A similarly low death rate has been seen on France’s Charles de Gaulle aircraft carrier, where more than 1,000 sailors contracted the virus but zero died.
 These death rates are even lower than estimates in a new CDC report, which estimates the death rate for people under 50 years old at only 0.05 percent.

-We have long known that the Wuhan virus primarily affects elderly people, particularly those with underlying health conditions.
+We have long known that COVID-19 primarily affects elderly people, particularly those with underlying health conditions.
 For example, 81 percent of coronavirus deaths in Minnesota have occurred in nursing homes or assisted-care facilities.
 In Denmark, the median age of death is about 82 years old.

 General population-based data suggests that young populations tend to fare well, with only 14 people between 20 and 29 years old dying from COVID-19 in Italy, an early hotspot.
 The death rate for those who are not only relatively young, but also healthy and physically fit, might be far lower than previously imagined.